Generalized compressible flows and solutions of the H(div) geodesic problem

 Addressing these theoretical questions will also guide the development of numerical schemes which are better suited to the formulation considered in this paper than methods based on entropic regularization.
-A viable alternative in this context is given by semi-discrete methods, whose use for the generalized CH problem will also be studied in future work.
+A viable alternative in this context is given by semi-discrete methods \cite{merigot2011multiscale} (see also the schemes developed for the incompressible Euler equations in \cite{merigot2016minimal,gallouet2017lagrangian}), whose use for the generalized $H(\mr{div})$ geodesic problem will also be studied in future work.